 This means managing the business to ensure it always has the cash it needs to meet its immediate commitments while also timing cash inflows and outflows to maximize returns on surplus cash.

-a) In the short term, it mitigates the risk of financial distress by ensuring a business has the cash it needs.
-However, in the long run, it also positions a business for growth.
+- In the short term, it mitigates the risk of financial distress by ensuring a business has the cash it needs.
+In the long run, it positions a growth business.

 If a business focuses on these goals, it can better manage cash, adapt to changing market conditions, and support strategic initiatives.